Basel-Amr/YOLO-Object-Detection-Streamlit-App/README.md

 ## 📜 About the Project

-Welcome to the YOLO Object Detection with Streamlit project!
-This application harnesses the power of YOLO (You Only Look Once), a state-of-the-art object detection algorithm, to identify and classify objects within images and videos.
-Using Streamlit, a framework for creating interactive web applications, this project allows users to upload images or videos, which will then be processed in real-time.
-The model predicts the objects present, and the results are shown instantly, providing a seamless user experience.
+Welcome to the **YOLO Object Detection with Streamlit** project!
+This application leverages the YOLO (You Only Look Once) object detection algorithm, one of the most advanced models for identifying and classifying objects in images and videos.
+With **Streamlit**, a powerful framework for building interactive web applications, this project allows users to upload images or videos and receive real-time object detection results.

-This project also includes a notebook for running experiments on the COCO dataset to further understand object detection tasks.
+The core features include real-time predictions of objects present in the media, with a seamless user interface to provide a smooth and interactive experience.
+Additionally, the project includes a Jupyter notebook to experiment with the **COCO dataset**, offering further insights into object detection tasks.

 ---